 Next, pour half the sauce mixture into each pan.

 Then sprinkle pecan halves into a greased round cake pan, make sure to spread them evenly.

-Let the rolls rise for 10 minutes, then preheat the oven to 350 degrees.
-Bake the sticky buns for 20-25 minutes, or until the tops are golden brown.
+Let the rolls rise for 10-20 minutes, then preheat the oven to 350 degrees.
+Bake the caramel pecan rolls for 20-25 minutes, or until the tops are golden brown.

 Note: Rising time depends on how warm or cool your kitchen may be.
 Don’t let them rise too long, or they will be dry.
 I keep my kitchen quite warm and only need to let them rise for 10 minutes.

-When you take the sticky buns from the oven, place a plate over the top of the rolls, and hold the plate and pan together tightly while you quickly flip the pan upside-down.
+When you take the rolls from the oven, place a plate over the top of the rolls, and hold the plate and pan together tightly while you quickly flip the pan upside-down.

-Remove the pan and behold the gorgeous sticky buns in all their caramel goodness!
+Remove the pan and behold the gorgeous rolls in all their caramel goodness!

 If you don’t plan to eat them in the first two days, you should freeze them to preserve freshness.